Data Science Overview

 A Concentration in Data Science consists of 12 courses:

-Four courses from Mathematics and Statistics: MATH-116, MATH-216, MATH-254 and MATH-351.
+Three courses from Mathematics and Statistics: MATH-116, MATH-254 and MATH-351.
 (Note: An introductory applied statistics course such as MATH-152, ECON-166, GOVT-230, ENVST-206 or PSYCH/NEURO-201 is a prerequisite for MATH-254.)

-Four courses from Computer Science: CPSCI-101, CPSCI-102, CPSCI-230 and CPSCI-330
+Four courses from Computer Science: CPSCI-101, CPSCI-102, CPSCI-130, and CPSCI-230.

 A Senior Program consisting of a Senior Seminar in Mathematics and Statistics or the Senior Seminar in Computer Science.